BOARD OF DIRECTORS

 Since 1972, SPIRITT Family Services has provided a critical range of mental and emotional health programs to children and families in Eastern Los Angeles County.
 Through adaptive education, case management, support, and counseling services, SPIRITT supports families in crisis stay together and learn ways to support themselves.
 By helping clients overcome the challenges of abuse and mental illness, SPIRITT improves thousands of lives in the community every year.

-Diane Innes, Board Vice President
+Diane Innes, Board President

 Ms. Innes has served as a SPIRITT Board Member since 1994 and is Board President, beginning January 2017.
 As an educator, she began her career in the Whittier Union HS District.
 She has held a variety of positions in the area of Secondary Literacy in LA County Office of Education, LAUSD, and Pasadena Unified.
 As an adjunct professor, she taught at Whittier College and Cal State LA.
 She is currently retired and enjoying time to devote to a variety of interests.

-Israel Cobos, Board Secretary
+Israel Cobos, Vice President